 A variety of approaches are used in assessing work.
 Each subject has its own assessment requirements which take the form of essay, group and individual presentations, workbooks, portfolios, conference presentations, debates and exams.

 The teaching has lots of features that apply to work settings.

 Graduates have gone onto work for a wide variety of employers in welfare settings, the voluntary and charitable sectors, education, the police, probation and the national offender service, youth offending teams, homelessness agencies, substance misuse agencies and the advice and research agencies in the voluntary or statutory sectors.
 The course also provides a good preparation for professional training at postgraduate level in areas such as probation, social work, housing management, teaching or academic research.

 You’ll be encouraged to secure your own structured work experience – encouraging engagement and ownership – providing relevant interview and ‘real-life’ job application experience.

 The course has really prepared me for studying the MA in Social Work.

 Through the Erasmus Educational Exchange Programme, you’ll have the opportunity to study international approaches to community and social care in a variety of countries, including Poland, Germany, Spain, Denmark and Sweden or through ISEP you can study in America, Canada and Australia.

-Students from our partners join our programme in Year 2 and in the second year of the programme students partake in an international conference, with teaching from our ERASMUS partners.
+Students from our partners join our programme in Year 2/Year 3 if on Foundation and in the second year of the programme students partake in an international conference, with teaching from our ERASMUS partners.